Buying Guide to Eames Style Lounge Chairs (UK 2024)

 If you are taller, (6ft, or over) you may not get the neck and head support when sitting upright as it is not a tall back chair.
 It was designed to be used in tandem with the ottoman to almost slouch out and stretch out in, and for this purpose it works as intended.

-An issue that can arise over time with both originals and reproductions is the shockmounts, (located under the armrests), can on occasion fail and part from the chair shells they attach to.
+An issue that can arise over time with both originals and reproductions is that the shockmounts, (located under the armrests), can on occasion fail and part from the chair shells they attach to.
 This was the Achilles Heel of the design due to the weight load being fully on these component parts, however, a number of furniture restoration companies offer replacement shockmount fitting services.

-Also, do bear in mind that these are reproductions usually produced in Asia and whilst some are to an excellent standard as an item of furniture, your personal expectations should also be balanced in terms of paying one tenth of the price of a licensed model.
+Also, do bear in mind that these are reproductions, usually produced in Asia and whilst some are to an excellent standard as an item of furniture, your personal expectations should also be balanced in terms of paying one tenth of the price of a licensed model.

-Copyright: Onske Interiors Ltd. 2023
+Copyright: Onske Interiors Ltd. 2024

 SaveSaveSaveSaveSaveSaveSaveSaveSaveSaveSaveSaveSaveSaveSaveSave